Home Types of Contracts Trust Agreement

 There are three main types of trusts:

-2. Revocable or irrevocable : A revocable trust can be changed or terminated by the trustor while the trustor is alive.
+2. Revocable or irrevocable: A revocable trust can be changed or terminated by the trustor while the trustor is alive.
 An irrevocable trust cannot be changed or terminated once established.
-Living trusts can be revocable or irrevocable.
+Living trusts can be revocable or irrevocable, depending on where you live.
 However, testamentary trusts can only be irrevocable.
-Some might prefer an irrevocable trust because it is unalterable.
+Some might prefer an irrevocable trust because generally it cannot be altered.

-3. Funded or unfunded : A funded trust has assets put in by the trustor while the trustor is alive.
+3. Funded or unfunded: A funded trust has assets put in by the trustor while the trustor is alive.
 An unfunded trust, as the name suggests, has no funding.
-Unfunded trusts can be funded when the trustor dies or they can also be left unfunded.
+Unfunded trusts can be funded when the trustor dies or they can also be left unfunded, but you may have to go through probate to get the trust funded.
+It is important to note that an unfunded trust does not provide the intended benefits as a trust does until it is funded with assets during the trustor’s lifetime.

 Meet some lawyers on our platform